-Ridley offers a number of scholarships for Black students across the course of their UVA career.
-While most Ridley Scholarships are for incoming first year students, there are selected awards reserved for upper-class students who distinguish themselves as exceptional students at the University.
+Ridley offers scholarships for Black students across the course of their UVA career.
+While most Ridley Scholarships are for incoming first-year students, there are selected awards reserved for upper-class students who distinguish themselves as exceptional at the University.
 Selected Ridley Scholars demonstrate excellence in academics, leadership activities and community service.
 Students who receive these awards are eligible to receive up to eight semesters of support.

 Scholar Selection Process

 We review candidates holistically based on the criteria below.
-Finalists selected from eligible applications will be invited to participate in the Ridley Scholarship Selection Weekend from March 30-April 1, 2023.
+Finalists selected from eligible applications will be invited to participate in the Ridley Scholarship Selection Weekend from March 21–23, 2024.
 The weekend features tours, special programming and in-person interviews with the Ridley Scholarship Committee.
 Finalists are expected to attend the selection weekend, and recipients are notified following the selection weekend.

 Favorable criteria for Ridley Scholarship consideration include: